WJP-DAU/eu-thematic-reports/html/R2/text/thematic-findings.md

 - The average score for the expert indicator of the **due process of law** among the 27 EU Member States is 0.63 (<a class="crossref" href="#R2F47">Figure 47</a>).
 Country-level scores range from 0.75 in Finland to 0.52 in Bulgaria.
 - In 17  Member States, at least half of respondents express a lot or some **trust in public defense attorneys**, and in all 27 Member States, fewer than half believe **public defense attorneys are involved in corrupt practices** (<a class="crossref" href="#R2F48">Figure 48</a>).
 - In 13 Member States, the majority of respondents agree that **public defenders do everything they can to defend poor people who are accused of committing a crime** (<a class="crossref" href="#R2F51">Figure 51</a>).
 At the country level, the percentage of respondents that agree with this statement ranges from 61.9% in Spain to 28.9% in Slovenia.
-- In 26 Member States, the majority of respondents agree that the **basic rights of suspects are respected by the police**—with just below half (49.5%) of respondents agreeing the same Slovakia is the only Member State that does not meet this trend (<a class="crossref" href="#R2F49">Figure 49</a>).
+- In 26 Member States, the majority of respondents agree that the **basic rights of suspects are respected by the police**.
+Slovakia is the only Member State where this is not the case, with just under half (49.5%) of respondents agreeing (<a class="crossref" href="#R2F49">Figure 49</a>).
 In 20 Member States, the majority of respondents agree that members of the **police do not use excessive or unnecessary force** (<a class="crossref" href="#R2F50">Figure 50</a>).
 - In 15 Member States, the majority of respondents are confident that the **criminal justice system allows equal access to a fair trial** (<a class="crossref" href="#R2F52">Figure 52</a>), and in 17 Member States, the majority of respondents are confident that **the criminal justice system treats those accused of a crime as 'innocent until proven guilty'** (<a class="crossref" href="#R2F53">Figure 53</a>).
 These perceptions are comparatively negative among Slovakian respondents, with just 26.7% reporting confidence in equal access to a fair trial and 28.0% reporting confidence in respect for the presumption of innocence.